okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-sso-overview/index.md

 Erika performs the following tasks:

-* Builds the Acme-Okta integration, doing the heavy lifting so that their customers don’t have to.
+* Builds the Acme-Okta integration, doing the heavy lifting so that their customers don’t have to
 * Documents the required configuration steps for the customer admin.
 * Submits the integration and corresponding documentation for the Okta OIN team to verify and review.